Buying Prints, Books and Gift Vouchers FAQs

 For information, new computer printing materials (inkjet, giclee, etc) have an estimated print life based on a few weeks of experiments (between 4 and 6 weeks) using very controlled laboratory conditions (temperature and humidity, etc.).
 The light intensity used is at least 100 times greater than normal levels and some of the testing is performed using special filters to remove light known to be harmful to the materials (UV filters, etc) even though this is known to be present in normal light.
 There is also no agreed standard for what constitutes a normal day of daylight so again some companies take a low value to claim a better print life for their products than those from their competitors.
 The materials have only been available for a comparatively short period of a few years so there is little real life data available.
 However, as a scientist who used to run such trials for Ilford Photo, I find it difficult to accept that extrapolating from 4 weeks of data to 150 years print life is realistic!
 It is my belief that digital prints cannot be compared with darkroom prints with any certainty with respect to print stability and longevity.
 Consequently, Dave Butcher Photography does not use inkjet computer printing for the fine art prints sold through this web site and elsewhere.

 The easiest way is to book through this web site and pay online by debit or credit card using Paypal.
 Your payment will be converted into UK pounds from whatever currency your card is set up for.
 Alternatively, we can accept payments in Euros by bank transfer into our Euro account.
 We can supply full details of our IBAN codes, etc. to help you pay this way.
-For private course bookings I will send you a payment link for the agreed amount which then takes you through our usual shopping cart and PayPal payment systems.
-You can also telephone and book direct by speaking to either Dave or Jan.
-We take credit card payments using our Chip and Pin card terminal.
-You can also pay using UK cheques.
+For private course bookings I will send you a payment link for the agreed amount which then takes you through the PayPal payment systems.
+You can also telephone and book directly by speaking to either Dave or Jan although we can no longer take payments over the telephone.
+You can also pay using BACS bank transfers in the UK or IBAN payments from overseas.
+We accept UK cheques as well.
 You will need to allow an extra week or so for paying in this way.
-In addition, we take bookings using cash or card at shows around the UK and from personal callers to our studio in Derbyshire.
+In addition, we take bookings using cash at shows around the UK and from personal callers to our studio in Derbyshire.
 There is no shipping charge associated with any course booking.
 Full course details are posted, or emailed to you, within a few days of receiving payment for a course booking.

 You don’t need any expertise!
 Our landscape courses are designed to be flexible and meet the needs of everyone whether they are complete beginner or a professional cameraman working for the BBC (actual example!).